inetum-orleans/docker-devbox-ddb/docs/features/shell.md

       myAlias: theLongCommandToExecute
 ```

-??? example "A long drupal drush path"
+!!! example "Make a composer dependency available globally"
-    When you are working on drupal project, most of the time [Drush](https://www.drush.org/) command is available
+    When you are working on PHP/Composer project, some commands are available inside `vendor` path.

-    globally.
-But in some case, it is a composer requirement, so it is available through `vendor/drush/drush/drush` path.
+    For drupal developers, [Drush](https://www.drush.org/) commands is available through `vendor/drush/drush/drush`
+    binary.

-    So, instead of writing this command each time, you can declare the alias this way:
+    Instead of writing the full path of this binary each time, you can declare an alias in ddb configuration.

     ```yaml
     shell:
       aliases:
         drush: vendor/drush/drush/drush
     ```

-    A shims will be created and added to the `PATH` thanks to ddb so you will able to use it from you project root folder
+    A binary shim will be created and added to the `PATH` thanks to ddb so you will able to use it from you project
-    due to the way it is declared :
+    root folder:

     ```shell
     drush cr